 Nina Karamehmedovic, Program & Project Manager

-Nina Karamehmedovic is the Project Coordinator for the Center.
-In this role, she contributes to the overall administrative and programing expansion of the Center and is responsible for managing training and development grant activities, and liaising with the ASU Foundation.
+Nina Karamehmedovic contributes to the overall administrative and programing expansion of the Center and is responsible for managing training and development grant activities, and liaising with the ASU Foundation.
 With background in linguistics and education, her career includes program and project management in non-profit, public, and educational settings and her professional focus has always been on initiatives which support access to services for diverse and underserved populations.

-Yvonne Price, MAMC, is the Senior Instructional Designer as well as the Marketing Communications Lead for the Center.
-With a background in both instructional design and health communications, she blends the skills, theories, design techniques, and technologies from these two fields to produce creative and engaging interprofessional teaching and learning materials.
-She has been developing and designing training materials for interprofessional education and practice since 2010.
-Yvonne also serves as the primary contact for the Center's marketing communications, working closely with the Communications Program Coordinator on all related initiatives.
+Yvonne Price, MAMC, leads the design, development, implementation and marketing of learning products through close collaboration with academic and business partners.
+With a background in both instructional design and health communications, she blends the skills, theories, design techniques, and technologies to produce creative and engaging interprofessional teaching and learning materials.
+Yvonne also serves as the primary contact for the Center's marketing communications, working closely with the Project Manager & Communications Specialist on all related initiatives.

 Jody Thompson, BA, manages the Center’s social media platforms and guides the digital audience strategy, marketing communications, product launches and outreach initiatives.
 She has worked with multiple elements of interprofessional education and practice since 2012.
 Before joining CAIPER, she provided direct case management for homeless and vulnerable populations and is now pursuing her Master of Science degree in Digital Audience Strategy from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.